MonkModeMan/ai-news-curation-site/astro-site/src/content/posts/2025-06-20-smolvla-efficient-vision-language-action-model-trained-on-lerobot-community-data-04073c.md

 - 3. Chunk fusion: Overlapping actions from successive chunks are stitched with a simple merge rule to avoid jitter.
 We are really excited about releasing asynchronous inference because it guarantees greater adaptability and improved performance without changing the model.
 In short, async inference keeps the robot responsive by overlapping execution and remote prediction.
 Community Datasets
 While vision and language models thrive on web-scale datasets like LAION, ImageNet, and Common Crawl, robotics lacks a comparable resource.
 There’s no “Internet of robots.”
-Instead, data is fragmented across robot types, sensors, control schemes, and formats—forming disconnected &quot;data islands&quot;.
+Instead, data is fragmented across robot types, sensors, control schemes, and formats—forming disconnected "data islands".
 In our previous post, we explored how this fragmentation could be resolved through open, collaborative efforts.
 Just as ImageNet catalyzed breakthroughs in computer vision by providing a large, diverse benchmark, we believe that community-driven robotics datasets can play the same foundational role for generalist robot policies.
 SmolVLA is our first step toward that vision: It is pretrained on a curated mix of publicly available, community-contributed datasets designed to reflect real-world variation.
 Rather than optimizing for dataset size alone, we focus on diversity: a range of behaviors, camera viewpoints, and embodiments that promote transfer and generalization.
 All training data used in SmolVLA comes from LeRobot Community Datasets , robotics datasets shared on the Hugging Face Hub under the lerobot tag.
 Collected in diverse settings, from labs to living rooms, these datasets represent an open, decentralized effort to scale real-world robot data.